thindil/steamsky/bin/doc/MODDING.md

   for explore missions, Passenger for transport passengers missions.
 For Kill, enemy fraction name: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
-- Multiplier: Optional parameter, multiplier for amount of game points earned by finishing this goal.
-Default value is 1, which mean goal give Amount of points for finish it.
+- Attribute `multiplier`: Optional attribute, multiplier for amount of game points earned by finishing this goal.
+Default value is 1, which mean goal give attribute `amount` of points for finish it.

 ## Mobiles